 - As d-alpha tocopherol with mixed tocopherols and tocotrienols

-Dl-alpha tocopherol is synthetic and is less bioactive as d-alpha tocopherol.
-I do not recommend you use dl-alpha tocopherol.
+Dl-alpha tocopherol is synthetic and is less bioactive than d-alpha tocopherol.
+For those reasons, I do not recommend you use dl-alpha tocopherol.

 I recommend using d-alpha tocopherol with mixed tocopherols (and tocotrienols when possible).
 The tocopherols outside of d-alpha may have unique benefits and so I opt to include them when possible.

-However, it can be somewhat difficult getting smaller dogs a small enough dose of d-alpha with mixed tocopherols.
-A lot of the liquid ones that are small enough does (like NOW) are d-alpha only.
-If you find yourself in this category, try to be sure to include a wide array of plant foods in the diet.
+It can be somewhat difficult getting smaller dogs a small enough dose of d-alpha with mixed tocopherols.
+In that case, try to be sure to include a wide array of plant foods in your dog's diet.

-Kibble: Provide fresh plant foods.
+Provide fresh plant foods.
 A low dose vitamin E supplement can also be added.
-Supplement f adding fish or fish oil.
+Supplement vitamin E if adding fish or fish oil.

-Raw: Most raw foods that are properly formulated should have enough vitamin E. If you do not see it on the ingredient label, feel free to reach out and share the food that you have.
+Most raw foods that are properly formulated should have enough vitamin E. If you don't see it on the ingredient label, feel free to ask in the Community discussion in the Basic Nutrition Channel or in your nutrition plan on Dogly and share the food that you have.

-You are welcome to simply use the calculator that I built here to determine vitamin E requirements.
-This will not account for extra polyunsaturated fat in the diet.
+You're welcome to use the calculator I built here to determine vitamin E requirements.
+This will not account for extra polyunsaturated fat that may be in your dog's diet.

-- Identify vitamin E in the current diet
+- Identify vitamin E in your dog's current diet.

-- Where is the vitamin E in the diet?
+- Where is the vitamin E in your dog's diet?
 How often is vitamin E fed?